KangAbbad/instagram-widget-expressjs/README.md

 7. Copy the **access_token** value from the response to your `.env` file on **SHORT_LIVED_AT** variable.

 ## Getting the long-lived access token

+Long-lived access tokens are valid for 60 days.

 1. From your browser, visit: `http://localhost:4000/graphql`.
 2. Hit on *Query your server* and go to [apollographql sandbox](https://studio.apollographql.com/sandbox/explorer?endpoint=http://localhost:4000/graphql).